This article may contain compensated links. Please read disclaimer for more info.

 Alsace’s Christmas Markets are the best Christmas Markets in France to visit.
 As Alsace sits on the border with Germany, some of the German traditions of Christmas have become part of the culture in Alsace.

-Wander around the different wooden chalets, do your last Christmas shopping, eat some sweets or gingerbread.
+Wander around the different wooden chalets, do your last Christmas shopping, and eat some sweets or gingerbread.
 When it gets too cold, you can always keep yourself warm with a hot chocolate or a jar of mulled wine.

 43. Surf the Waves in Biarritz